farih96/farih96/README.md

 ### Hi there 👋
-I'm a Full-Stack Developer working in Tangier, Morocco.
+I'm a Full-Stack Developer based in Tangier, Morocco.
 ---
 ## ⚡ Technologies